-will be presenting a series of DUI Training Conferences in coordination
+will be presenting a series of mini conferences in coordination

 with the PA DUI Association and PENNDOT.

 is no registration fee.
 The conferences are open to law enforcement

 personnel, probation officers, CRN Evaluators, DUI and UAD Instructors

 and other interested individuals.

 conferences begin at 8:00 a.m. and end at 5:00 p.m.
 Registration

 is based on a first come, first served basis.